 Have you been diagnosed with a brain tumour?
 Order your free information pack.

-What is an adaptive clinical trial?
+What are adaptive clinical trials?

 A clinical trial is a way of testing possible new treatment courses which could prove more effective or cause fewer side effects than those being used.

-In an adaptive clinical trial, researchers can add in new drugs or combinations of therapies as the trial goes along, as new drugs become available and in response to the condition of the patients involved.
-The effect is to speed up results, with the aim of making more effective and kinder treatments available more quickly.
+In an adaptive clinical trial, researchers can add in new drugs or combinations of therapies as the trial goes along, as new drugs become available and in response to the condition of the people involved.

-Why we need adaptive clinical trials
+Why we need adaptive clinical trials for brain tumours

 If you have been diagnosed with an aggressive brain tumour and have been told that there is no cure available, it is very difficult to understand why you shouldn’t be allowed to try new treatments or combinations of treatments that might extend your life.